pingcap/docs-tidb-operator/en/faq.md

 ## How to modify time zone settings？

 The default time zone setting for each component container of a TiDB cluster on Kubernetes is UTC.
-To change the time zone, use [Overlay](overlay.md):
+To change the timezone configuration, you can use the [Overlay](overlay.md) feature:

 ```yaml
 apiVersion: core.pingcap.com/v1alpha1